snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 {% endhighlight %}

 **Derivative Control:** A value based on how fast the error is changing.
 The value will only get large when there's a large change in error over a short period.
 This tends to oppose any rapid change in motion.
-So if the proportional component very quickly changes the motor speed to correct a large error, then the derivative component will attempt to slow down the motor as the error changes, effectively opposing the proportional component.
-Again, this is tuned by a constant $$ K_d $$.
+On its own, the derivative component will only act to oppose a change in the setpoint, but it will not correct error.
+This is also tuned by a constant $$ K_d $$ gain.

 $$ d = K_d {d\over dt} e(t) $$

 Implementation:

 {% highlight c %}
 /* sample_time - the sime since previous error was recorded */
 pid_d = k_d * ((error - previous_error) / sample_time);
 {% endhighlight %}

 **Integral Control:** Finally, the integral component is the summation of the error over some desired time period.
-This can be dangerous if it's allowed too much power, and the one I had the most trouble with.
-One method to prevent the output change from becoming very large over a long time period, the integral component is only allowed to record the error's history when it is close to the setpoint.
-It is useful for smoothing out the output when close to the setpoint.
-In the case of a quadcopter, when tuned correctly, it can provide a very stable platform for photographers or other media professionals to mount camera equipment.
+Wh`en working alone it acts like a delayed proportional controller, but adding proportional control tends to dampen to oscillation.
+It suffers from integral wind-up, which is when too much error history is accumulated.
+This can cause a dramatic overshoot of the setpoint, so integral action is often prevented from acting unless it is within a short range of the setpoint.
+It has its own gain, $$ K_i $$.

 $$ i = K_i {\int} e(t) dt $$